Materials-Informatics-Class-Fall2015/MIC-AL7075-PARTICLES/_posts/2015-12-06-finalpost.markdown

 ![Shear](/MIC-AL7075-PARTICLES/img/shear.png)
 ![Uniaxial](/MIC-AL7075-PARTICLES/img/uni.png)

+Finally, we apply a volumetric averaging method using a Gaussian filter to limit extreme value problems inherent in the discretized nature of our domain.
+This filter is given a standard deviation of 0.5 elements which equates to a volume of ~ 1 $\mu$m

 **Conclusions**

 Our work does seem to provide some evidence that the anisotropic distribution of particles contributes to the knock down in fatigue lives for uniaxial loadings, however the effect is not pronounced enough to fully explain the difference from experimental results in the literature.